Survival Strength

 Sandbag Training

 Use a sandbag for a variety of movements.
 Start with squats, then move to carries.
 Toss it over one shoulder, walk 50 feet, switch shoulders, and repeat.
 Finish with explosive throws over your shoulder.
 Sandbags are awkward and unpredictable, mimicking real-world objects you'll need to lift and move in a crisis.
+When you can't handle anymore, throw in a set to failure of squat jumps (no weight) to end the session strong.

-2. Agile Movement in Crisis
+Agile Movement in Crisis

 In survival situations, you need more than brute strength—you need agility, quickness, and efficient movement to evade danger, navigate obstacles, and react swiftly to changing circumstances.
+Grappling drills, wrestling drills, ladder drills, running through uneven terrain, will all help with this.
+Focus on quick, controlled movements to improve your reaction time.

 Dynamic Stretching